LamiaSal/Teresa_robot_internship_2021/README.md

 ![software architecture](./img/project_architecture.png)

 The same commands are used to train the robot on the simulator and to control the robot in real life.

+# Content of this github

+The directory **Dense-neural-network** contains the code to run the dense neural network for simulation and on the robot.
+You'll find 2 directories:
+    - **Simulation-Teresa-with-Dense-Neural-Network** that contains the code to train on the simulator
+    - **Test-Teresa-with-Dense-Neural-Network** that connects your PC to the camera and the robot to test the model on the real robot.
+**To test the model**
+At the end of th training onto the simulator, 3 files will be created in the directory **Simulation-Teresa-with-Dense-Neural-Network**.
+Those files contain the information of the weights learned by the model.
+You have to copy them and past them into the the directory **Test-Teresa-with-Dense-Neural-Network**.

+The directory **Q-learning** contains the code to run the Q learning on the simulator and on the robot.
+You'll find 2 directories:
+    - **Simulation-Teresa-with-Q-Learning** that contains the code to train on the simulator
+    - **Test-Teresa-with-Q-Learning** that connects your PC to the camera and the robot to test the model on the real robot.
+**To test the model**
+At the end of the training onto the simulator, copy the directory Model (containing the wieghts) of the direcotry  **Simulation-Teresa-with-Q-learning** in the direcotry **Test-Teresa-with-Q-Learning**.

+The directory **img** contains the images for the readme

+The directory **teresa-simulation** contains the files for the simulation of the teresa robot trhough the gazebo software.

 # Setting Up the environment